hipe/tmx/cull/doc/issues/001-the-entity-narrative.md

 in more detail, in [cu] an "entity" is:

-  • an *unorderd* collection of "actual properties". to use another term, this collection is a "multiset" or "bag".
+  • an *unordered* collection of "actual properties". to use another term, this collection is a "multiset" or "bag".

 (for review "multiset/bag" means an unordered collection where there